 Before you send a letter of demand to the driver or owner of the other car, you need to make sure you have their name and address.
-If you do not have the correct contact details for the other party you won't be able to clearly communicate your claim to them.
-If you end up going to court, you may not be able to serve (give) court documents on the other party and this will cost you money and time.
+If you do not have the correct contact details for the other party, you won't be able to clearly communicate your claim to them.
+If you end up going to Court, you may not be able to serve (give) Court documents on the other party and this will cost you money and time.

 If you had an accident with someone who was driving another person's car, you will need to decide who is responsible.

 A driver may not always be the person who ends up paying for the damage.
 In some cases, the owner of the vehicle may be responsible.

 The other driver should have provided you with their name and contact details at the scene of the accident.
-For more information, see Exchange details.

-If the police came to the accident, or the accident was reported to the police, you can get a copy of the police incident report.
+If the police came to the accident or the accident was reported to the police, you may be able to get a copy of the motor vehicle accident report.